kfeuz/module1-starter/readme.md

 You can use the touch command to create files with specific modification times. ex. ```touch -d '25 March' file1.txt``` will create file1.txt and set the modification time to be March 25.
-You should test your code on several directories (an empty directory, a directory with multiple files and modification times, a directory with some files that contain spaces in the filenames).
+You should test your code on several
+directories: 1) an empty directory; 2) a directory with multiple files and modification times, some which match and some which don't; 3) a directory with some files that contain spaces in the filenames.

 ## Submission